 The small Cessna aircraft took off from Homer, Alaska and rose above the fog and rain of Cook Inlet.
-We were headed west to Katmai National Park and Preserve- a one of a kind location for viewing Brown Bears.
-A glacier covered mountain range appeared closely beneath the wings with dozens of dormant volcanos covered in blinding white snow and ice.
+We were headed west to Katmai National Park and Preserve- a famous location for viewing Brown Bears.
+The glacier covered mountain range spread out beneath the wings of our noisy little aircraft.
+Peering out the windows we counted dozens of dormant volcanos pock-marking the blinding white snow and ice.

 The six seater glided between peaks while we viewed the waterfalls and braided streams that decended to the coastal plain.
-Ahead was a wide beach of sandbars, tidal pools and weather-beached logs.
-The plane bounced to a stop on its balloon tires and our pilot/guide Ben, gave us our bear watching instructions: “Stay together single file and don’t run, if you become afraid”.
+Ahead was a wide beach of sandbars, tidal pools and weather-bleached logs.
+The plane bounced to a stop on its balloon tires and our pilot/guide Ben, gave us our bear watching instructions: “Stay together single file and whatever you do, don’t run, if you become afraid”.

-With cameras, backpacks and this note of encouragement, we climbed the dune and equipped with waders, sloshed into a a damp meadow of dark green sedge — realm of the Alaska coastal brown bears.
+With cameras, backpacks and this note of encouragement, we climbed the dune line leading to an interior meadow.
+We wore waders to slosh through the muddy meadow of dark green sedge grass— realm of the Alaska coastal brown bears.
 Not thirty feet ahead a startled female with three cubs rose on her hind legs.

 “Back to the beach!”
 Ben instructed.
 We were too close and she was agitated.

 A half mile further down the shoreline, we broached the dune again.
-This time we emerged safely positioned from the dozens of bears—each spaced about an acre apart.
+This time we emerged safely positioned from dozens of lone bears—each spaced about an acre apart.

 The closest was a short telephoto shot away and I started taking photos.
 The thousand pounder appeared well-fed, focused on consuming his daily requirement of twenty pounds of sedge.
-His thick fur looked like a blonde with highlights sparkling in the sunlight while his dark dark eyes seemed small for his broad round face.
+His thick fur was” blonde with highlights” sparkling in the sunlight while his dark dark eyes seemed small for his broad round face.
 Occasionally he looked up to assess our intent.

 “We are going to hike into the meadow about four miles,” reported Ben, “Its safe.
 No party of three or more has ever been attacked,” he added when we hesitated before jumping into formation behind him.